UnexomWid/SudoF4/README.md

 You have to keep SudoF4 running in the background for the shortcut to work.

+If it fails to close some programs, try running cmd as admin.

 # License <a href="https://github.com/UnexomWid/SudoF4/blob/master/LICENSE"><img align="right" src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT" /></a>

 **SudoF4** was created by [UnexomWid](https://uw.exom.dev).
 It is licensed under the [MIT](https://github.com/UnexomWid/SudoF4/blob/master/LICENSE) license.